Aaron-Bopp/TIM/40_Evergreens/Identity is your understanding of yourself vs your interaction with the world.md

 ---
 created: 2021-06-27

-cssclass: evergreen
-tags: evergreen
+tags: node/evergreen
 sr-due: 2021-11-08
 sr-interval: 9
 sr-ease: 215
 aliases:
   - Identity is a sense of self not a pattern of traits or behavior
 ---

 #### [[Identity is your understanding of yourself vs your interaction with the world]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`